LGN520/farreach-public/README_for_DistReach.md

 |13 Impact of per-layer switch number|["synthetic"]|[2,4,8,16]|512|16|[1800]|

-## 3.2 recovery time exp
+## 3.2 Special for recovery time exp
-- in the folder distreach/ has 2 file recover.c (bmv2 recover) and recover_tofino.c (tofino recover)
+- In the folder distreach/ has 2 file recover.c (bmv2 recover) and recover_tofino.c (tofino recover).
-- you only need to start the switch and run any experiments (or just warmup the switch)
+- You only need to start the switch and run any experiments (or just warmup the switch).
-- and then, you exec the following cmd on the host which runs controller
+- And then, you exec the following cmd on the host which runs controller to get results.
 ```
 ./recover (or ./recover_tofino)
 ```
-- you can get the results of recover